What you need to know about deferring your customs declarations and import VAT payments.

 This is a new scheme introduced from 1 January 2021 by the UK government which enables all VAT registered traders to account for import VAT on their VAT return.

-Lastly, UK VAT registered businesses using Deferred Declarations and who are eligible to defer their supplementary declarations must use Postponed VAT Accounting.
+Lastly, UK VAT registered businesses using Deferred Declarations and those who are eligible to defer their supplementary declarations must use Postponed VAT Accounting.

 What information will be required to submit your UK VAT return?

-In order to complete your VAT return when using Postponed VAT Accounting, you will need the following import details:
+To complete your VAT return when using Postponed VAT Accounting, you will need the following import details:

 - All customs entries made in your commercial records

-- Copies of your monthly postponed import VAT online statement which will be generated in the first half of each month.
+- Copies of your monthly postponed import VAT online statement

 Need to know more?